Neldv/LSA-assignment/README.md

   labs(title = "High or Low vaccine response compaired to the different vaccine types", x = "vaccine type", y = "relative response count", fill = "vaccine response") + theme_minimal()
 ```
 Now we can see that for vaccine 3, 5 and 6, no vaccine response data is available.
 Therefore, we can only look at the difference in high response abundancy between vaccine 1, 2 and 4.
 But also for vaccine 1 and 4 we notice that there are patients for whom no vaccine response data was available.
+This missing data could be due to various reasons, like as or patients not completing the follow-up.
+Given these limitations, we will exclude these NULLs from our analysis to ensure accuracy.

 ```{r}
 noNA_distinct_influenza <- distinct_data %>% filter(vaccine_response != "NULL")